AlivadTheImpala/school_vault/Logic.md

     cost = 0;
     message = "Access is free under three.";

-  // if the ages is between 3 and less then 12, ticket is $5, show message.
+  // if the age is between 3 and less then 12, ticket is $5, show message.
 } else if (age >= 3 && age < 12) {
     cost = 5;
     message ="With the child discount, the fee is 5 dollars";